-This paper considers dynamic capacity management policies for data centers facing bursty and unpredictable load so as to save power/resources without violating response time SLAs.
+This article considers dynamic capacity management policies for data centers facing bursty and unpredictable load so as to save power/resources without violating response time SLAs.
 The difficulty in dynamic capacity management is the large setup time associated with getting servers back on.
-Reactive approaches that simply scale capacity based on the current request rate are too rash to turn servers off, especially when request rate is bursty.
+Existing reactive approaches that simply scale capacity based on the current request rate are too rash to turn servers off, especially when request rate is bursty.
 Given the huge setup time needed to turn servers back on, response times suffer greatly when request rate suddenly rises.
 Predictive approaches that work well when request rate is periodic or seasonal, perform very poorly in our case where traffic is unpredictable.
 Furthermore, as we show in Section 3.3, leaving a fixed buffer of extra capacity is also not the right solution.

 AutoScale takes a fundamentally different approach to dynamic capacity management than has been taken in the past.
 First, AutoScale does not try to predict the future request rate.
 Instead, AutoScale introduces a smart policy to automatically provision spare capacity, which can absorb unpredictable changes in request rate.
-We make the case that to successfully meet response time SLAs, it suffices to simply manage existing capacity carefully and not give away spare capacity recklessly (see Table 3).
-Second, AutoScale is able to handle unpredictable changes not just in the request rate but also unpredictable changes in the request size (see Tables 4 and 5) and the server efficiency (see Table 6).
+We make the case that to successfully meet response time SLAs, it suffices to simply manage existing capacity carefully and not give away spare capacity recklessly (see Table III).
+Existing reactive approaches can be easily modified to be more conservative in giving away spare capacity so as to inherit AutoScale's ability to absorb unpredictable changes in request rate.
+Second, AutoScale is able to handle unpredictable changes not just in the request rate but also unpredictable changes in the request size (see Tables V and VI) and the server efficiency (see Table VII).
 AutoScale does this by provisioning capacity using not the request rate, but rather the number of requests in the system, which it is able to translate into the correct capacity via a novel, non-trivial algorithm.
-As illustrated via our experimental results in Tables 3 to 6, AutoScale outclasses existing optimized predictive and reactive policies in terms of consistently meeting response time SLAs.
-While AutoScale's 95%ile response time numbers are usually less than one second, the 95%ile response times of existing predictive and reactive policies often exceed one full minute!
+As illustrated via our experimental results in Tables III to VII, AutoScale outclasses existing optimized predictive and reactive policies in terms of consistently meeting response time SLAs.
+While AutoScale's 95%ile response time numbers are usually less than one second, the 95% ile response times of existing predictive and reactive policies often exceed one full minute!